LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/3rd Semester/Consumer Psychology/Consumer Biases.md

 Examples can also be the [[Halo Image]]

+Other examples can be seen in the [[The Consumer Attraction‐Repulsion Matrix]]

 ## In and Out Group Theory
 In general, consumer biases rely broadly on "in and out group theory".
 - A key theory in in and out group theory is the [[Social Identity Theory]]